backend-developers-ltd/ComputeHorde/validator/envs/runner/README.md

 The `watchtower` container may update:
 1) core services in `docker-compose.yml` (like `worker`), and
-2) `computehorde/validator-runner` container itself, which will automatically update ALL the other containers.
+2) `backenddevelopersltd/compute-horde-validator-runner` container itself, which will automatically update ALL the other containers.

-It is expected that only core services will be updated from time to time, but if infrastructure update is required, it will be done by auto-updating `computehorde/validator-runner` container.